Europa (moon): Chaos and lenticulae

 Other features present on Europa are circular and elliptical lenticulae (Latin for "freckles").
 Many are domes, some are pits and some are smooth, dark spots.
 Others have a jumbled or rough texture.
 The dome tops look like pieces of the older plains around them, suggesting that the domes formed when the plains were pushed up from below.

 One hypothesis states that these lenticulae were formed by diapirs of warm ice rising up through the colder ice of the outer crust, much like magma chambers in Earth's crust.
 The smooth, dark spots could be formed by meltwater released when the warm ice breaks through the surface.
 The rough, jumbled lenticulae (called regions of "chaos"; for example, Conamara Chaos) would then be formed from many small fragments of crust, embedded in hummocky, dark material, appearing like icebergs in a frozen sea.

-An alternative hypothesis suggests that lenticulae are actually small areas of chaos and that the claimed pits, spots and domes are artefacts resulting from the over-interpretation of early, low-resolution Galileo images.
+An alternative hypothesis suggests that lenticulae are actually small areas of chaos and that the claimed pits, spots and domes are artifacts resulting from the over-interpretation of early, low-resolution Galileo images.
 The implication is that the ice is too thin to support the convective diapir model of feature formation.

 In November 2011, a team of researchers, including researchers at University of Texas at Austin, presented evidence suggesting that many "chaos terrain" features on Europa sit atop vast lakes of liquid water.
 These lakes would be entirely encased in Europa's icy outer shell and distinct from a liquid ocean thought to exist farther down beneath the ice shell.
 Full confirmation of the lakes' existence will require a space mission designed to probe the ice shell either physically or indirectly, e.g. using radar.
 Chaos features may also be a result of increased melting of the ice shell and deposition of marine ice at low latitudes as a result of heterogeneous heating.

 Work published by researchers from Williams College suggests that chaos terrain may represent sites where impacting comets penetrated through the ice crust and into an underlying ocean.